UlrikHjort/pico_2_uart_tx_bitbang_and_timing/README.md

-# PICO 2 Bitbaning TX UART and timing module
+# PICO 2 Bitbanging TX UART and timing module

 Simple bitbanging tx only uart for debug printout.
 Redirects printf to the uart bitbang gpio selected.